cpuguy83/blog/_posts/2017-10-14-containerd-deep-dive-intro.md

 ### Origins

-ContainerD began its life as a component of Docker 1.11 when it replaced Docker Engine's built-in container execution model as an external component.
+containerD began its life as a component of Docker 1.11 when it replaced Docker Engine's built-in container execution model as an external component.
-With containerD, Docker Engine gained support for the early draft OCI specs which means it became relatively trivial to add support for new execution environments without having to change the main Docker codebase.
-ContainerD was built to execute containers efficiently with whatever OCI compatible runtime the user wanted to use.
+With containerD, Docker Engine gained support for the early draft OCI specs which means it became relatively trivial to add support for new execution environments without having to change the main Docker codebase. containerD was built to execute containers efficiently with whatever OCI compatible runtime the user wanted to use.
 The introduction of containerD also came with being able to